 Students engage in classroom instruction that includes core classes and electives.
 The students are allowed to choose classes that meet their occupational goals.
 Internships give students the opportunity to work and to network with industry professionals.
 Common classes may include the following:

 - Visual storytelling

-A wide range of jobs exist in the film and cinema industry.
-Professionals are needed for equipment operation, lighting setup, set design, distribution and exhibition, writing, editing and more.
-Some job options include these:
+A wide range of jobs exists in the film and cinema industry.
+Professionals are needed for equipment operation, lighting setup, set design, distribution and exhibition, writing, editing, and more.
+Some job options include: